ELIXIR-Belgium/ena-upload-container/README.md

 4) Fill in the `ENA Brokering account details`
 5) Click save

+## Example data

+In the example directory an example Excel sheet can be found with example metadata along with example dat files.

 ## Tool documentation

 Extensive documentation in how to use the tools inside the Galaxy container can be found [here](https://rdm.elixir-belgium.org/covid-19/sarscov2_submission.html).